hoangthangta/BSRBF_KAN/README.md

 * tqdm==4.66.4

 # How to combine
-We do layer normalization for the input and then combine 3 outputs (base_output, bs_output, and rbf_output).
+We start with layer normalization of the input and then merge three outputs: base_output, bs_output, and rbf_output.
+Although this approach appears simple, finding an optimal combined KAN is a time-consuming task.
+We hope our research will lead to the development of various combined KANs using mathematical functions.

 ```
 def forward(self, x):